How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 We live in a culture that worships youth and the superficiality of physical beauty, so daily awareness around this is really important for my peace of mind and quality of life.

 And I don’t want to just not be afraid or accept it.
 I want to love the entire process.
+I want to embrace it with my full chest.

 I want love to flower inside of myself, for myself, and for others, and I can only do that when I let go of fear.